Preliminary Multiple Subject Credential

 - The University of San Diego Graduate School Admission Application

-- Three professional letters of recommendation from a current supervisor or a professor attesting to both academic and personal skills, and if possible, to teaching abilities.
+- A minimum of two professional letters of recommendation from a current supervisor or a professor attesting to both academic and personal skills, and if possible, to teaching abilities.

 - The Statement of Purpose.
 Address each of the following three questions.
 Each response has a maximum length of 250 words, for a total maximum length of 750 words for the Statement of Purpose.
 When writing your response please remember that this is an opportunity for you to demonstrate your writing skills and academic readiness.